software-tools-books/js4ds/display.md

 ## JSX

 - Writing nested functions is a clumsy way to write HTML
-- So add a tool called JSX that translates HTML into JavaScript function calls
+- So use a tool called JSX that translates HTML into JavaScript function calls

 ```html
 <!DOCTYPE html>